 Cicely Tyson was born in Harlem, New York City, where she was raised by her devoutly religious parents, from the Caribbean island of Nevis.
 Her mother, Theodosia, was a domestic, and her father, William Tyson, was a carpenter and painter.
 She was discovered by a fashion editor at Ebony magazine and...

-New Yorker Claire Danes was born in Manhattan, the daughter of Carla (Hall), a day-care provider and artist, and Christopher Danes, a computer consultant and photographer.
+New Yorker Claire Catherine Danes was born in Manhattan, the daughter of Carla (Hall), a day-care provider and artist, and Christopher Danes, a computer consultant and photographer.
 She has an older brother, Asa.
-Her paternal grandfather, Gibson Andrew Danes, was a Dean of the Yale School of Art and Architecture, and Claire has English, German, Scottish, Irish, and Austrian ancestry...
+Her paternal grandfather, Gibson Andrew Danes, was a Dean of the Yale School of Art and Architecture.
+She is of mostly German and British Isles descent...

 Claudette Colbert was born in Paris and brought to the United States as a child three years later.
 Born Lily Claudette Chauchoin, she went to high school in New York.
 She was studying at the Art Students League when, in 1923, she took the name Claudette Colbert for her first Broadway role in "The Wild Westcotts"...